TubercularOx/darkhaunter/Geekery/roy.md

 In order to trip Enor without Enor getting an attack of opportunity on Roy, Roy needs Improved Trip.

-## Jump

-Some argue Roy is strong enough that he doesn’t need ranks in Jump to achieve the jumps we see.
+This section is reflected in [this reconstruction](https://tubercularox.github.io/darkhaunter/Geekery/0730.html#tubercular-oxs-reconstruction) of the scene.

 ## Profession: Goatherd

-Some argue that taking a class doesn’t necessarily mean earning skill points.
-I don’t like this interpretation; the setting is self-aware about the importance of skill points, and it’s hard to see a class that offers none being accepted as a substitute for one that does.
+Roy took [two semesters of Goat Herding](https://www.giantitp.com/comics/oots0141.html).
+Some argue that these should represent points in Profession: Goat Herding because this is a self-aware parody of D&D and the characters in it know the difference between a class that teaches points in a skill like Ride and a class that offers no skill points at all.

+Others feel that completing the coursework does not necessarily imply ranks in Profession: Goat Herding.

 # Roy's Sword

 I have chosen to list Roy's Sword as its own character.
 It's practically the seventh member of the team.
-It is a +5 Greatsword with a number of more specific qualities.
+It is a [+5 Greatsword](https://www.giantitp.com/comics/oots0297.html) with a number of more specific qualities.

 ## Call to Hand